Laawaris (1999 film)

-Laawaris is a 1999 Indian romance film directed by Shrikant Sharma.
-It stars Jackie Shroff, Dimple Kapadia, Akshaye Khanna and Manisha Koirala.
+Laawaris is a 1999 Indian Hindi-language romance film directed by Shrikant Sharma.
+The film stars Jackie Shroff, Dimple Kapadia, Akshaye Khanna, Manisha Koirala in the lead roles.

 Plot

-Vijay is a local hooligan working for Mr. Karla and is in charge of taking "protection money" from people of that locality.
-A lawyer called Anand moves into that place and refuses to give Vijay money when that reaches Mr. Karla's ears he gets pissed and asks Vijay to settle this case quickly.
-Vijay burns Anand's motorcycle to try to force him to give him money.
-Anand refuses again and Anand tries to convince Vijay to quit that job and Vijay challenges Anand to fight with him.
-Anand does not touch the drunk Vijay but Vijay gets beaten down by his own carelessness.
+Captain Dada is a local hooligan working for Karla and is in charge of taking "protection money" from people of that locality.
+A lawyer called Anand moves into that place and refuses to give Captain money when that reaches Karla's ears he gets pissed and asks Captain to settle this case quickly.
+Captain burns Anand's motorcycle to try to force him to give him money.
+Anand refuses again and Anand tries to convince Captain to quit that job and Captain challenges Anand to fight with him.
+Anand does not touch the drunk Captain but Captain gets beaten down by his own carelessness.

-Later, Vijay goes to steal a motorcycle for Anand as Anand's son made a complaint to him that he has to carry his 15 kilos bag to school now as Vijay burned down Anand's motorcycle.
+Later, Captain goes to steal a motorcycle for Anand as Anand's son made a complaint to him that he has to carry his 15 kilos bag to school now as Captain burned down Anand's motorcycle.
 Anand refuses to take the bike and police come to arrest the gang.
 The gang gets bailed before the complaint is even written.
-Mr. Karla gets angry at this and tells Vijay to settle this case as quickly as possible.
-Vijay beats Anand with his gang.
+Karla gets angry at this and tells Captain to settle this case as quickly as possible.
+Captain beats Anand with his gang.

-Kavita goes to confront Vijay.
-Vijay goes to visit Anand at the hospital but Anand sends him away.
-Meanwhile, Vijay meets Anshu who works with Anand, unknown to him.
-Vijay hides his real self (Captain Dada) in front of Anshu and the two start liking each other.
+Kavita goes to confront Captain.
+Captain goes to visit Anand at the hospital but Anand sends him away.
+Meanwhile, Captain meets Anshu who works with Anand, unknown to him.
+Captain introduces himself as Vijay in front of Anshu and the two start liking each other.
 Vijay does such after having some small conversations with Kavita who he now addresses as sister.
 Seeing how Anshu gets lost in the air, Anand asks Anshu to make a meeting with her boyfriend and him.
 That day, Anand reveals the truth to Anshu.
 Anshu is heartbroken and calls it an end to their relationship.
-Also earlier that day, Vijay asked Mr. Karla to release him because he wanted a new beginning for Anshu which the latter made it seem he did but he didn't.
+Also earlier that day, Vijay asked Karla to release him because he wanted a new beginning for Anshu which the latter made it seem he did but he didn't.